-4.7.9 PHP
+3.7.9 PHP

-The most commonly used PHP driver is tarantool-php.
-It is not supplied as part of the Tarantool repository; it must be installed separately, for example with git.
-See installation instructions. in the driver's README file.
+tarantool-php is the official PHP connector for Tarantool.
+It is not supplied as part of the Tarantool repository and must be installed separately (see installation instructions in the connector's README file).

 Here is a complete PHP program that inserts [99999, 'BB'] into a space named examples via the PHP API.

 Before trying to run, check that the server instance is listening at localhost:3301 and that the space examples exists, as described earlier.

-To run, paste the code into a file named example.php and say php -d extension= $^{\sim}$ /tarantool-php/modules/tarantool.so example.php.
+To run, paste the code into a file named example.php and say:

 The program will open a socket connection with the Tarantool instance at localhost:3301, then send an INSERT request, then - if all is well - print "Insert succeeded".

 If the tuple already exists, the program will print "Duplicate key exists in unique index 'primary' in space 'examples'".